 Text messages go through the various carriers, as the video above explains.
 Then at “rest,” data is stored on the specific handsets that received the messages–not just our servers.
 This is problematic because mobile devices can be lost or stolen, exposing PHI to unauthorized access and individuals to identify theft.
 Therefore SMS is not strictly HIPAA compliant.

-But, and this is a big but, there is certain kind of texts that you can send that are HIPAA compliant.
-Read on!
+But, and this is a big but, there are certain kinds of texts that you can send that are HIPAA compliant.

-While the best way to ensure that your text messages are HIPAA compliant is to not include any personal identifiers in your texts.
-Here are a couple of examples where texting meets HIPAA regulations:
+The best way to ensure that your text messages are HIPAA compliant is to not include any personal identifiers in your texts.
+Here are a couple of examples where texting is HIPAA compliant:

 As you can see in the example above, there is no mention of the specialty of the provider or the patient’s name.
 Neither is the reason for the appointment, the treatment the patient is coming in for, or the medical their taking.